zrichz/interfacegan/README.md

   - Set truncation trick and noise randomization trick in `models/model_settings.py`.
 Among them, `STYLEGAN_RANDOMIZE_NOISE` is highly recommended to set as `False`. `STYLEGAN_TRUNCATION_PSI = 0.7` and `STYLEGAN_TRUNCATION_LAYERS = 8` are inherited from official implementation.
 Users can customize their own models.
 NOTE: These three settings will NOT affect the pre-trained weights.
 - Customized model:
   - Users can do experiments with their own models by easily deriving new class from `BaseGenerator`.
-  - Before used, new model should be first registered in `MODEL_POOL` in file `models/model_settings.py`.
+  - Before use, the new model should be first registered in `MODEL_POOL` in file `models/model_settings.py`.

 ### Utility Functions

-We provide following utility functions in `utils/manipulator.py` to make InterFaceGAN much easier to use.
+We provide following utility functions in `utils/manipulator.py` to make InterFaceGAN easier to use.

 - `train_boundary()`: This function can be used for boundary searching.
 It takes pre-prepared latent codes and the corresponding attributes scores as inputs, and then outputs the normal direction of the separation boundary.
-Basically, this goal is achieved by training a linear SVM.
+This is achieved by training a linear SVM.
 The returned vector can be further used for semantic face editing.
 - `project_boundary()`: This function can be used for conditional manipulation.
 It takes a primal direction and other conditional directions as inputs, and then outputs a new normalized direction.
-Moving latent code along this new direction will manipulate the primal attribute yet barely affect the conditioned attributes.
+Moving latent code along this new direction will manipulate the primal attribute, yet barely affect the conditioned attributes.
 NOTE: For now, at most two conditions are supported.
 - `linear_interpolate()`: This function can be used for semantic face editing.
 It takes a latent code and the normal direction of a particular semantic boundary as inputs, and then outputs a collection of manipulated latent codes with linear interpolation.
-These interpolation can be used to see how the synthesis will vary if moving the latent code along the given direction.
+These interpolations can be used to see how the synthesis will vary if the latent code is moved along the given direction.

 ### Tools